seraphgrid/labyrinth/README.md

 # labyrinth
-labyrinth is a proof-of-concept for a modal desktop environment interface, built with typists and power users in mind, and deceptively minimal.
+labyrinth is a proof-of-concept for a modal desktop environment interface, built with typists and power users in mind, albeit deceptively minimal.

 currently testing in: `dwm`